rastlab/R_templates/README.md

 NB: although we wrote these scripts, sections or entire parts might be modified from existing code posted online (e.g., Stack overflow, R blogs) or based on feedback/workshops from colleagues (e.g., Chris Aberson at HSU).
 We tried to cite these online sources where applicable by providing the link to the source material.

-The GPL Lab regularly update the code and adds new templates as we run new analyses or find new methods/packages to simplify the analyses/code.
+The GPL Lab regularly updates the code and adds new templates as we run new analyses or find new methods/packages to simplify the analyses/code.

 If you have a template you want to add, feel free to send it to me.
 If we want to add it after reviewing/testing it, we will put it into our preferred (opinioned) format then upload it and attribute it to you.